 Whereas real-time blocklists block inbound emails from previously reported sources of spam, the Greylisting process eliminates inbound emails from as-yet-unreported sources of spam.
 Spam filters with a Greylisting feature are therefore more effective at preventing spam from evading detection and reduce the risk of a business falling victim to a phishing attack, or malware or ransomware download.

-It is not known why Microsoft has declined to include Greylisting as a feature of the spam filter on Office 365, and claims that the filter´s sender authentication processes can identify inbound emails from as-yet-unreported sources of spam.
+Microsoft feels the Greylisting feature is unnecessary for the spam filter on Office 365, and claims that the filter´s sender authentication processes can identify inbound emails from as-yet-unreported sources of spam.
 Clearly this is not the case, as verifiable tests have recorded spam filters with a Greylisting feature as having spam detection rates as high as 99.97%.
-The difference between this spam detection rate and a spam filter with a 99% detection rate can be substantial for a business with a significant volume of inbound email.
+The difference between this detection rate and a spam filter with a 99% detection rate can be substantial for a business with a significant volume of inbound email.

 Greylisting has some issues of its own.
 Because of the way in which the process works, the receipt of business-critical emails can be delayed if they originate from genuine sources with a large mail output.
 We acknowledge this can happen, and consequently – as well as including Greylisting as an optional feature in our SpamTitan email filters – we also include a whitelisting feature to allow business-critical emails from trusted sources to bypass the front-end spam detection mechanisms.
 This ensures that mission-critical emails are not delayed, while the benefits of greylisting are not lost.

 These mechanisms complement the default mechanisms found on an Office 365 spam filter (Recipient Verification Protocols, Sender Policy Frameworks, Content Filter Agents) to maximize spam detection while minimizing false positives.

-Other features of our email filters to complement the spam filter on Office 365 include:
+Other features of our email filters to improve the spam filter on Office 365 include:

 - Quick deployment as a gateway or cloud-based solution.